digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/asset-model.rst

 Interfaces
 ==========

-Holding interfaces are defined in the ``Daml.Finance.Interface.Holding`` package, and consists of the holding interfaces :ref:`base <module-daml-finance-interface-holding-base-24195>`, :ref:`transferable <module-daml-finance-interface-holding-transferable-88121>`, and :ref:`fungible <module-daml-finance-interface-holding-fungible-63712>`.
+Holding interfaces are defined in the ``Daml.Finance.Interface.Holding`` package, that consists of the holding interfaces :ref:`base <module-daml-finance-interface-holding-base-24195>`, :ref:`transferable <module-daml-finance-interface-holding-transferable-88121>`, and :ref:`fungible <module-daml-finance-interface-holding-fungible-63712>`.